GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

 Archive.
 This allows ``reduce`` to make requests for matching **processed** calibrations when needed to reduce a dataset.

+.. todo: calmanager
+.. warning:: The Gemini Local Calibration Manager is not available yet in the Gemini Conda Channel.
+On a terminal, type `caldb config`.
+An error message tells you don't help the Gemini Local Calibration Manager installed and you can skip this step.

 Let's set up the local calibration manager for this session.

 In ``~/.geminidr/``, create or edit the configuration file ``rsys.cfg`` as